Ethics Forms and Deadlines

 or with which you may be seeking employment.

 STOCK Act Job Negotiation and Recusal Form: The STOCK Act requires public filers (employees required to file the OGE-278 Public Financial Disclosure Report), to file a statement notifying their agency ethics official of any negotiation for or agreement of future employment or compensation with a non-federal entity within three business days after commencement of the negotiation or agreement (does not apply to outside activities).
-Use the Notification of Post-Employment Negotiation or Agreement and Recusal Statement form, available:
+Use the Notification of Post-Government Employment or Compensation Negotiation or Agreement and Recusal Statement form, available in: